ngchihuan/LightPyCL/README.md

 	<tr><td>nVidia GTX770</td>	<td>~ 9.9e9 RI/s</td></tr>
 </table>

-Performance results are printed in the console during simulation, so if you would like to share those results, drop me a line.
+Performance results are printed in the console during simulation, so if you would like to share those results, drop me a line!